Assessment issues

 • Any student who leaves the examination room without the permission of the invigilator will be deemed to have withdrawn from the examination and will not be readmitted to the examination room.

-• If a student wishes to communicate with an invigilator, he/she should raise his/her hand and wait until the invigilator is able to attend him/her.
+• If a student wishes to communicate with an invigilator, they should raise their hand and wait until the invigilator is able to attend.

-• No student will communicate with another student in the examination room or attempt to complete his/her script by unfair means.
+• No student will communicate with another student in the examination room or attempt to complete their script by unfair means.

-If a student arrives within the first 30 minutes of an exam, he/she will be admitted but will not be allowed any extra time.
+If a student arrives within the first 30 minutes of an exam, they will be admitted but will not be allowed any extra time.

-In the event of adverse weather, most likely during Semester One Exams, it should be assumed that exams will continue as timetabled unless notified otherwise.
+In the event of something happening outside of UCB's control such as adverse weather conditions, travel disruption or security incidents, it should be assumed that exams will continue as timetabled unless notified otherwise.
 Where a student claims to be affected by such conditions and is unable to take the exam they should complete an Extenuating Circumstances Form obtained from the UCB Portal.

 In the event of circumstances outside UCB’s control, that impact on the running of examinations, UCB may decide to introduce alternate arrangements for assessment in place of examinations.
 These are subject to an approval process to ensure fairness and the integrity of your award.
 Students will be notified of alternative assessment arrangements as soon as possible.